epsil/spotgen/README.md

 To sort the ordered tracks into groups, use the `#group by` directive:

     #order by lastfm
-    #group by album
+    #group by artist
-    #artist Beach House
+    #similar Beach House

-This will create a Last.fm-ordered playlist where tracks from the same album are grouped together.
+This will create a Last.fm-ordered playlist of artists similar to Beach House, where tracks from the same artists are grouped together.

+### Alternate

+To group the tracks and then interleave them, use the `#alternate by` directive:

+    #order by lastfm
+    #alternate by artist
+    #similar Beach House

+This will create a Last.fm-ordered playlist of artists similar to Beach House, with each track having a different artist from the previous track.

 Command-line script
 -------------------